AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-01.md

 ## 🔮 The Road Ahead: From Models to Modular AI Agents

-We’ve gone from rules to learning, from deep learning to LLMs—but we’re not done yet.
+We’ve gone from rules to learning, from deep learning to LLMs - but we’re not done yet.
 The future of AI lies in making LLMs *do more than just talk*.
 We need to:

 - Give them memory
 - Let them interact with data
 - Enable them to call tools, services, and APIs
 - Help them make decisions and reason through complex tasks

-This brings us to the idea of **AI Agents**—autonomous systems built on LLMs that can perceive, decide, and act.
+This brings us to the idea of **AI Agents** - autonomous systems built on LLMs that can perceive, decide, and act.

 ### 🧭 Coming Up Next

-In our next post, we’ll explore **how LLMs actually work** under the hood—digging into embeddings, vector spaces, and how models “understand” language.
+In our next post, we’ll explore **how LLMs actually work** under the hood - digging into embeddings, vector spaces, and how models “understand” language.

 Stay tuned.